puppetlabs/bolt/README.md

 ## Installation

-The most common way of installing bolt is to install from [RubyGems](https://rubygems.org).
+The most common way of installing Bolt is to install from [RubyGems](https://rubygems.org).

     $ gem install bolt

-Make sure to read [INSTALL.md](./INSTALL.md) for other ways of installing bolt, and how to build native extensions that bolt depends on.
+Make sure to read [INSTALL.md](./INSTALL.md) for other ways of installing Bolt, and how to build the native extensions that Bolt depends on.

 ## Examples